MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/g2p_dictionary_generating.rst

   Forces removal of temporary files under ``~/Documents/MFA`` or the specified temporary directory prior to generating the dictionary.

+.. option:: --config_path

+  Path to a configuration yaml for G2P generation (see :ref:`default_g2p_config` for an example yaml file)

 .. option:: -n NUMBER
                --num_pronunciations NUMBER